qdrant/landing_page/qdrant-landing/content/documentation/quick-start.md

 ![Local mode workflow](https://raw.githubusercontent.com/qdrant/qdrant-client/master/docs/images/try-develop-deploy.png)

-With python client it is possible to try Qdrant without running docker container at all.
+With python client it is possible to try Qdrant without running Docker container at all.

 Simply install it